oatkup1a/MRTWayfinder/README.md

-# NavMRT
+# MRTWayfinder

-NavMRT is a **blind-first indoor navigation iOS application** designed to assist visually impaired passengers in MRT stations.
+MRTWayfinder is a **blind-first indoor navigation iOS application** designed to assist visually impaired passengers in MRT stations.
 It uses **Bluetooth iBeacons**, **RSSI fingerprinting**, and **voice-first UX** to provide turn-by-turn indoor guidance.

 This project focuses on **accessibility, robustness, and real-world deployability**, rather than visual maps.

-## 🎯 Project Goals
+## Project Goals

 - Enable **independent indoor navigation** for visually impaired users
 - Provide **voice-first, VoiceOver-optimized UX**